ompl/ompl/doc/markdown/quotientSpacePlanning.md

 ### Papers

-A Orthey, A Escande and E Yoshida, ["Quotient Space Motion Planning"](https://arxiv.org/abs/1807.09468), ICRA, 2018

-A Orthey and M Toussaint, ["Rapidly-Exploring Quotient-Space Trees: Motion Planning using Sequential Simplifications"](https://arxiv.org/abs/1906.01350), 2019
+- A Orthey and M Toussaint, _Rapidly-Exploring Quotient-Space Trees: Motion Planning using Sequential Simplifications_, 2019.
+Also available at https://arxiv.org/abs/1906.01350.

-L Zhang and B Zhang, ["The Quotient Space Theory of Problem Solving"](https://link.springer.com/chapter/10.1007%2F3-540-39205-X_2), Fundamenta Informaticae, 2004
+- A Orthey, A Escande and E Yoshida, _Quotient Space Motion Planning_, ICRA, 2018.
+Also available at https://arxiv.org/abs/1807.09468.